mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

       send sender $ Result (sum ints)
 ```

-Our example uses some helper functions that aren't present in [`distributed-process`](https://github.com/haskell-distributed/distributed-process) and are included in the code snippet below.
+Our example uses some helper functions that aren't present in [`distributed-process`](https://github.com/haskell-distributed/distributed-process) and are included in the code snippet below to let you follow along at home.

 ``` haskell
 -- PROCESS HELPERS